How to Calculate Loss of Consortium Damages

 Expert Testimony

 Expert testimony from a therapist or counselor who can attest to the emotional impact of the injury or death on your mental and emotional well-being.
+For instance, traumatic brain injuries can cause lasting mental problems and significantly impact the relationship.
 They can provide evidence of the emotional distress that you have suffered, such as depression or anxiety, as a result of the loss of your relationship.

 Financial Evidence

-It is also important to provide any financial or practical evidence that can demonstrate the extent of your losses.
+It is also important to provide any financial or practical evidence that can demonstrate the extent of your losses due to the victim’s injuries.
 For example, if you have had to pay for additional expenses or services, such as hiring a caregiver or replacing the services provided by the injured or deceased person, this can be used as evidence of your losses.

 Journals